HTTP-RPC/Kilo/README.md

 # Getting HTTP-RPC
 HTTP-RPC is distributed via Maven Central:

-* [org.httprpc:httprpc-client](https://repo1.maven.org/maven2/org/httprpc/httprpc-client/) - provides support for consuming web services and working with common file formats and relational databases
+* [org.httprpc:httprpc-client](https://repo1.maven.org/maven2/org/httprpc/httprpc-client/) - provides support for consuming web services and interacting with common file formats and relational databases
 * [org.httprpc:httprpc-server](https://repo1.maven.org/maven2/org/httprpc/httprpc-server/) - depends on client; provides support for implementing web services

-**NOTE** The `org.httprpc:httprpc` artifact is deprecated. `org.httprpc:httprpc-server` should be used for new development.
+**NOTE** The legacy `org.httprpc:httprpc` artifact is deprecated. `org.httprpc:httprpc-client` or `org.httprpc:httprpc-server` should be used for new development.

 Java 8 or later is required.
 Web service support requires a servlet container supporting Java Servlet specification 3.1 or later.